LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 {: .important}
 It's recommended that you take advantage of the ability to define rules based on the *result* of the API integration.

-In our example below, we've added a rule that checks for a "success" result, and we've configured the next step to continue to the next interaction...
+In our example below, we've added a rule that checks for a "success" result, and we've configured the next step to continue to the next interaction…

  <img style="width:700px" src="img/ConvoBuilder/integrations_api_rule1.png" alt="">

-...so, if our "Balance" integration succeeds, the user's balance is displayed (and then the interaction ends).
+…so, if our "Balance" integration succeeds, the user's balance is displayed (and then the interaction ends).
 We've likewise added a second rule that checks for a "failure" result, and then we've configured the next step to continue to a "fail" interaction.
 In this case, if our "Balance" integration fails, the user is notified that something went wrong.

  <img style="width:550px" src="img/ConvoBuilder/integrations_api_rule2.png" alt="">